sharad-s/trakchain/README.md

 Trakchain is Invite-only beat marketplace for independent artists and producers.
 Built on the blockchain.

+## Demo

+Check out
+This demo uses the Ropsten test network.

 ## Installation

 1. Install Truffle, IPFS and Ganache-CLI globally.